nathants/s4/readme.md

 ## why

-s3 is awesome, but can be expensive, slow, and doesn't expose data local compute or efficient data shuffle.
+s3 is awesome, but can be expensive, slow, and doesn't expose data local compute or efficient shuffle.

 ## what